History and Theories of Socialism

 "Democratic Socialism" versus "Social Democracy" - is there

 a difference?
-Historically, I would say "no," but this
+Historically, I (Gardner) would say "no,"

-has become a confusing rhetorical game.
-Historically, both of
+but this has become a confusing rhetorical game.
+Historically,

-these referred to the desire to achieve ownership-based
+both of these referred to the desire to achieve

-both of the terms that way.
-However, see, for example, Michael
+people still use both of the terms that way.
+However, see, for

 Socialism Isn’t Social Democracy," where he argues that